Dzhokhar Tsarnaev: Trial

-Sentencing phase
+Sentencing

-During the sentencing phase, the jury heard from victims of the bombing and Tsarnaev's friends and relatives.
+During the sentencing phase of the proceedings, the jury heard from victims of the bombing and Tsarnaev's friends and relatives.
 (Note: The state of Massachusetts eliminated the death penalty for state crimes in 1984.
 However, because Tsarnaev was tried by the federal government, he is eligible for execution.)
 Tsarnaev, who had displayed little emotion throughout his trial, appeared to weep when his relatives testified on his behalf on May 4, 2015.
-Bill and Denise Richard, parents of Martin Richard (the youngest of the three killed in the bombings and one of the two people killed by Dzhokhar's bomb, the other person being Chinese-exchange student Lingzi Lu), urged against a death sentence for Tsarnaev.
+Bill and Denise Richard, parents of Martin Richard (the youngest of the three killed in the bombings and one of the two people killed by Dzhokhar's bomb, the other person being Chinese exchange student Lingzi Lu), urged against a death sentence for Tsarnaev.
 They stated that the lengthy appeals period would force them to continually relive that day, and would rather see Tsarnaev spend life in prison without parole (possibility of release), and waive his right to appeal.

 On May 15, 2015, the jury sentenced Tsarnaev to death by lethal injection on six of 17 capital counts.
 According to the verdict forms completed by the jurors, three of 12 believed that Tsarnaev had taken part in the attack under his brother's influence; two believed that he had been remorseful for his actions; two believed that Tamerlan, not Dzhokhar, had shot and killed Officer Collier; three believed that his friends still care about him; one believed that Tsarnaev's mother, Zubeidat Tsarnaeva, was to be blamed for the brothers' actions; one believed that Tsarnaev would never be violent again in prison.

 On June 24, 2015, Tsarnaev faced his living victims in court as his death sentence was formally delivered.
-Victims and their families were able to present impact statements to the court, and Tsarnaev, who had been silent throughout his month-long trial, admitted to carrying out the bombings and apologized to the injured and bereaved.
+Victims and their families presented impact statements to the court.
+Tsarnaev, who had been silent throughout his month-long trial, admitted to carrying out the bombings along with his brother; he apologized to the injured and the bereaved.
+The New York Daily News reported that "the mass murderer's mea culpa capped a dramatic day during which 25 people who lost loved ones and limbs took turns verbally slamming Tsarnaev".

+The Department of Justice investigative and prosecution team received the Attorney General's David Margolis Award for Exceptional Service from Attorney General Loretta E. Lynch on November 10, 2016.